abstract road

 The State dropped the DUI.

-The defendant was stopped for weaving.
-The officer observed the defendant to have an odor of alcohol, slurred/slow speech, and he swayed as he stood.
-He performed poorly on the field sobriety tests and was arrested for DUI.
-He later blew a .177 and a .176 in the breath machine.
+The defendant was stopped for driving with her high beam lights on at night.
+The officer observed an odor of alcohol, bloodshot eyes, and fumbling fingers.
+She also had slurred speech and admitted to having drank vodka/cranberry.
+After performing the field sobriety tests, she was arrested for DUI.
+After her arrest, she blew a .149 and a .160 in the breath machine.

 The State dropped the DUI.